Hazard Communication

 What is it?

-A Globally Harmonized System (GHS) for Hazard Classification and Labelling.
+A Globally Harmonized System (GHS) for Hazard Classification and Labeling.
 It is an international, standardized approach to hazard communication.
 The introduction of this system ensures that chemical users worldwide will understand the labeling and hazard identification associated with chemicals.
 The criteria for classification of chemical hazards, chemical labels and Safety Data Sheets (SDS, formerly Material Safety Data Sheets (MSDS)) are all going to follow a standard set of rules.
 This change has been described as moving from 'the right to know' to 'the right to understand'.

 What does it mean for me?